igorrates/igorrates/README.md

 ### Hey folks 👋

-My name is Igor Rates and I'm a software engineer from Brazil currently working at Rock Content 🚀.
+My name is Igor Rates and I'm a software engineer from Brazil currently working at Corebridge 🚀.
 Also a Microsoft Certified Solutions Developer 🤓

 Microsoft Certified Solutions Developer